fluidware/fluidsurveys-docs/chapters/Dashboard/index.rst

 * Your Polls
 * Your Account Page

 When you have successfully logged into your FluidSurveys account, you will be ready to create your own surveys.
 There are several options for creating a survey, and we will help you become familiar with them in this chapter.
-This is the first step you will need to taks as you start teh survey building process
+This is the first step you will need to task as you start the survey building process

 .. surveys_dashboard: